anhtu91/chat_app_in_lan_gui/README.md

-# Chat app in a network using Socket
+# Chat app GUI in a network using Socket
 Multiclient server chat app...